remne/p1ib/README.md

 Communication with the p1ib are done through Wi-Fi.

-The hardware can normally be bought via facebook in the group "Smarta Hem - Köp & Sälj Produkter" or by contacting me on facebook.
+The hardware can normally be bought at https://remne.tech

 ![Hardware](images/hw_rev_d.jpg?raw=true "Hardware")
 ![Case](images/case2.jpg?raw=true)